-They’re numbered, but there’s no need to rank these animated short films.
+We’ve numbered this list of animated short films to keep them organized, but they’re not ranked, since they’re all dynamite.
 We present the definitive Pixar short films list.
 Be sure to check out our bonus home video Pixar short standouts at the end of the list.

 SHORT ANIMATION MASTERPIECE

 One of the most beautiful and creative animated short films made by Pixar, or made by anyone.
 Sanjay’s Super Team affirms the idea of art and entertainment as cultural ambassador.

 Sanjay’s Super Team is one of two Pixar shorts to get a PG rating